JorisChau/pdSpecEst/cran-comments.md

     sub-directories of 1Mb or more:
       libs   7.9Mb

-My understanding is that the inflation of the libs subdirectory is due to the use of Rcpp and RcppArmadillo.
+My understanding is that the inflation of the libs subdirectory is due to the use of `Rcpp` and `RcppArmadillo`.

 ## Resubmission